Charu305/HopeAI-Car_price_prediction/README.md

 Buying or selling a used car at the right price is a challenge for both buyers and dealers.
 This project builds a **supervised regression model** that accurately estimates the resale value of a used car given features like make, model, year, mileage, fuel type, and transmission.

-The project was developed as part of the **HopeAI internship program** and follows a structured, production-aware ML workflow — not just a notebook experiment.
+The project was developed as part of the **HopeAI Leaning program** and follows a structured, production-aware ML workflow — not just a notebook experiment.

 ---